The Best Telescope For Beginners

 Most Important for Beginners

-A poor telescope viewing experience early on can have a negative effect on one’s perception of amateur astronomy.
-My goal is to make sure as many people start out their astronomy journey right; with a telescope that catapults their interest in the night sky to new heights.
+A poor telescope viewing experience early on can negatively affect your perception of amateur astronomy.
+My goal is to ensure that as many people as possible start their astronomy journey right, with a telescope that catapults their interest in the night sky to new heights.

 The enjoyment I experience observing the night sky and sharing it with others has changed my life.
 Astronomy has given me another level of appreciation for the Universe and our place within it.
 A telescope can open this window.

 Luckily, there are more quality telescopes available than ever.
 Essentially, it will all come down to your budget, expectations, and needs.
-A telescope’s ability to collect starlight (aperture and f-ratio) is one of the most important aspects to consider when making your decision.
+A telescope’s ability to collect starlight (aperture and f-ratio) is one of the most important aspects to consider when deciding.

 A Dobsonian reflector offers the largest aperture per inch of any type of telescope.
 This is why you see so many giant Dobsonian reflector telescopes (some with primary mirrors as big as 36″) at astronomy star parties.